Counselor resources

 Before you begin the actual work of writing, here are some ways of collecting the necessary information to put into the letter:

-2. Consult their teachers where necessary to get all the relevant details about their academic performance, personal traits and anything else that may be relevant
+• Consult their teachers where necessary to get all the relevant details about their academic performance, personal traits, and anything else that may be relevant.

 We’ve put together some expert tips on writing an effective counselor letter of recommendation for your students.
 Here they are.

 Make your letter all about who the student is as a person, not just a list of their achievements.
 The person reading it will already know all the factual information about the student from their application.
 The university is trying to discover if the person is a cultural and academic fit for them, so you want to give them a sense of the student's character.
-What sort of person are they, and how do they interact with the people around them?
-One of the best ways to do this is by telling stories about the student; anecdotes are a great way of illustrating their character.
+What sort of person are they, and how do they interact with those around them?
+One of the best ways to do this is by telling stories about the student; anecdotes illustrate their character.
+This is essential in how to write a letter of recommendation.

-Admissions staff will be reading thousands of applications, so look for anything that shows how the student stands out from the crowd.
+Admissions staff will be reading thousands of applications, so look for anything showing how the student stands out.
 Academic excellence is great, but many other people applying will also have done very well in the classroom: what has this person done beyond that?
 Likewise, try to make the letter as specific as possible to the college the student is applying to – why would they fit in well there, precisely?

 Avoid writing anything that might sound like empty praise — back up what you are highlighting with specific examples that illustrate those qualities in the student.
-Similarly, steer away from cliches: hard-working and motivated are essential requirements, not outstanding personal attributes.
+Similarly, avoid cliches: hard work and motivation are essential requirements, not outstanding personal attributes.
+A template for a letter of recommendation for a student can also be helpful here.

 A well-written recommendation letter can help your student stand out